-The Parent and Student Acknowledgement Form is found in the back of this handbook.
-It must be completed and returned to the Athletics and Activities Office in order for a student to be eligible for athletic or activity participation.
-The signature of a parent and student indicates that they have read, understand, and agree to abide by the stated policies, rules and procedures.
+The Parent and Student Acknowledgement Form is found on www.RegisterMyAthlete.com.
+It must be completed online in order for a student to be eligible for athletic or activity participation.
+The electronic signature of a parent and student indicates that they have read, understand, and agree to abide by the stated policies, rules and procedures.